 4.3 Stakeholders who are not satisfied with the outcome of the question or complaint are encouraged to register a formal complaint.

 4.4 Stakeholders who are not satisfied with the outcome of the informal process, or, who want to register a formal complaint may do so.
 To register a formal complaint a stakeholder must complete the Student Complaint Form or the General Incident Complaint form.
-The MASS will contact the stakeholder and arrange a meeting.
+The Student Services Coordinator will contact the stakeholder and arrange a meeting.
 At this meeting the complaint can be raised and a resolution attempted.

 4.6 All complaints shall be recorded in the Register of Complaints

-4.7 At the stage of the complaint meeting the complaint must be recorded in writing and signed and dated by the complainant and the MASS.
-The complaint is recorded in writing by completing the student complaint form prior to the meeting or a new document can be prepared and signed during the meeting.
+4.7 At the stage of the complaint meeting the complaint must be recorded in writing and signed and dated by the complainant and the The Student Services Coordinator The complaint is recorded in writing by completing the student complaint form prior to the meeting or a new document can be prepared and signed during the meeting.

 4.8 The stakeholder may be accompanied and assisted by a support person at any relevant meetings.

-4.9 The MASS will then attempt to resolve the complaint with the student and any other parties who may be involved.
+4.9 The The Student Services Coordinator will then attempt to resolve the complaint with the student and any other parties who may be involved.
 The resolution phase must commence within 10 working days of the complaint being lodged in writing.

 4.10 A maximum time of 20 working days from the date the complaint was lodged will be allowed for the resolution unless the student agrees in writing to extend this time.
 This period is called the resolution phase.

-4.11 At the end of the resolution phase the MASS will report, in writing, the Institute’s decision to the stakeholder.
-The Institute decision and reasons for the decision will be documented by the MASS and placed on file.
+4.11 At the end of the resolution phase the The Student Services Coordinator will report, in writing, the Institute’s decision to the stakeholder.
+The Institute decision and reasons for the decision will be documented by the The Student Services Coordinator and placed on file.

 4.12 Following the resolution phase the Institute must implement the decision as conveyed to the stakeholder